Eat & Drink

 Fish is a large part of the local diet with restaurants that allow you to choose a fish from their selection (often hand caught) which they will cook for you.
 Black potatoes called Papas arrugadas are served unpeeled ready to be dipped into a local sauce.

 As in the rest of Spain, tapas are eaten a lot with local specialities including garlic sauces, refried beans and squid.
 Typical Spanish meals such as tortilla (potato omlette) and paella (rice dishes) are common too.
+The island has loads of places to eat at and you don’t have to pay a small fortune to eat at the majority of them.

 The south is full of plenty of junk food restaurants with hamburgers, pizza, chips, etc. There are 15 McDonalds including some on the beaches.